BlueWhale (UUV)

-The BlueWhale, designated ELI-3325, is an unmanned underwater vehicle (UUV) manufactured by the Israeli defense firm ELTA Systems.
+The BlueWhale, designated ELI-3325, is an unmanned underwater vehicle (UUV) manufactured by a joint venture of the Israeli defense firm ELTA Systems and Atlas Elektronik.
 It is used to gather information using radar, SIGINT and communications technologies.
 It made its public debut at the International Maritime Defence Exhibition (IMDEX) Asia 2025 defence expo in Singapore on 6-8 May 2025.

 Mission

 It is used for intelligence gathering, surveillance and reconnaissance (ISR), including covert operations in coastal areas, anti-submarine warfare (ASW) - hunting submarines in its own territory, acoustic reconnaissance (ACINT), covert mine detection and other mine countermeasures (Mine Counter Measures, MCM), support to special forces including reconnaissance and mine detectors, reconnaissance and patrol for conventional submarines (Loyal Submarine Wingman), intelligence on piracy, terrorism, and illegal migration, and is intended to support maritime expeditions.